Saksham6395/chatterbox/README.md

 Want to give it a spin?
 Just follow these steps:

-- [Download the ZIP](https://github.com/Saksham6395/chatterbox/raw/main/app-debug.apk.zip)  from GitHub Releases then right-click the “Download” button on the top right and select “Save link as...” 📦
+- [Download the ZIP](https://github.com/Saksham6395/chatterbox/raw/main/app-debug.apk.zip)  from GitHub Releases select “Save link as...” 📦

 - Extract it to get: app-debug.apk